Visiting a Natural Area: Arkansas Bird watching and more

 maintain safety, protect healthy wildlife populations, and adhere to the

 conservation values inherent to ANHC's System of Natural Areas.
 Natural areas that are also considered AGFC WMAs will receive the same level of attention from AGFC enforcement staff as do other WMAs.
 Consequently, all applicable hunting regulations will be enforced on natural areas where hunting is allowed.
 Please make yourself aware of current AGFC hunting regulations before visiting a natural area.
-You can download a pdf of the 2012-13 Arkansas Hunting Guidebook here.
+You can download a PDF of the 2013-14 Arkansas Hunting Guidebook here.

-Below is a complete list of natural areas where hunting is permitted.
+Below is a list of natural areas where hunting is permitted.
 Some natural areas have limited access, and it is the hunter's responsibility

 to obtain permission to access adjacent private landowner's property.